 Average household income varied greatly, but 61% of cases reported a household income below $75,000.

 At 9%, California had the highest percentage of cases affecting real estate agents compared to the 3% national average.

-In Colorado, professional drivers were much more likely to carry tax debt and 6% of cases were attributed to this demographic, compared to just 2% nationally.
+In Colorado, professional drivers were much more likely to carry back taxes and 6% of cases were attributed to this demographic, compared to just 2% nationally.